osrf/gazebo_tutorials/guided_a/tutorial5.md

 Be sure to describe what you did, refer the issue you're fixing, and add any images or other things which you think may help the reviewers get a good idea of your code.
+Be sure to choose the correct target branch if you're not starting from `default`.
 Let us know in the description if this is your first pull request so we can give you extra guidance ;)

 At least two other people have to approve your pull request before it can be merged.